ynput/OpenPype/website/docs/artist_ftrack.md

         ![Login widget](assets/ftrack/ftrack-login_1.png)
    - Web browser opens

-   - Sign in Ftrack if you're requested.
-If you are already sign up to Ftrack via web browser, you can jump to point 6.
+   - Sign into Ftrack if requested.
+If you are already signed in to Ftrack via web browser, you can jump to [Application launch](#application-launch-best-case-scenario)

     ![ftrack-login-2](assets/ftrack/ftrack-login_2.png)